epigen/atacseq_pipeline/README.md

     - Alignment of both single-end and paired-end reads in raw/unaligned BAM format with Bowtie2.
     - Peak calling with MAC2.
       - Note: even though the peak support of a region in a certain sample is 0, does not mean that there are no reads counted in the count matrix, it just states that there was no peak called.
-      - Note: the peak support can be >1 for certain samples in case of a consensus region spanning across more than one peak within the respective sample.
+      - Note: the peak support can be >1 for certain samples in case of a consensus region spanning more than one peak within the respective sample.
     - Peak annotation and motif analysis HOMER.
-    - Coverage analysis generating bigWig files (hub/) and quantifiying TSS coverage (results/).
+    - Coverage analysis generating bigWig files (hub/) and quantifying TSS coverage (results/).
 - Reporting (report/)
-    - MultiQC report generation using MultiQC, extedning with an in-house developed plugin [atacseq_report](./workflow/scripts/multiqc_atacseq).
+    - MultiQC report generation using MultiQC, extended with an in-house developed plugin [atacseq_report](./workflow/scripts/multiqc_atacseq).
 - Quantification (counts/)
     - Consensus region set generation across all called peaks.
     - Read count and peak support quantification of the consensus regions across samples, yielding a count and a support matrix with dimensions regions X samples.
 - Annotation (counts/)
-    - consensus region set annotation (UROPA using regulatory build and gencode as refernce, and HOMER)
+    - consensus region set annotation (UROPA using regulatory build and gencode as references, and HOMER)
 - UCSC Genome Browser Trackhub (hub/)

 # Usage
 These steps are the recommended usage for this workflow:
+0. Configure the workflow by pointing to the relevant resources, e.g., downloaded from Zenodo for [hg38 or mm10](#resources).
-1. Perform only the processing, by setting the pass_qc annotartion for all samples to 0.
+1. Perform only the processing, by setting the pass_qc annotation for all samples to 0.
-2. Use the generated multiQC report (project_path/report/multiqc_report.html) to judge the quality of your samples.
+2. Use the generated multiQC report (result_path/ataceq_pipeline/report/multiqc_report.html) to judge the quality of your samples.
-3. Fill out the mandatory quality control column (pass_qc) in the annotation file accordingly.
+3. Fill out the mandatory quality control column (pass_qc) in the annotation file accordingly (everything >0 will be included in the downstream steps).
-4. Finally, execute the remaining donwstream quantification and annotation steps by running the workflow.
+4. Finally, execute the remaining downstream quantification and annotation steps by running the workflow.
 Thereby only the samples that passed quality control will be included in the consensus region set generation (i.e., the feature space) and all downstream steps.

 This workflow is written with Snakemake and its usage is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog?usage=epigen/atacseq_pipeline).